OUXT-Polaris/HP/content/en/pages/sponsor.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-OUXT Polararis needs a robot fabrication/development fee and a robot transportation fee.
+OUXT Polaris needs a robot fabrication/development fee and a robot transportation fee.

 For this reason, we are always looking for sponsors.